lhermans/OpenRCT-2-using-Saltstack/README.md

 This repo will allow you to deploy a Saltstack minion that hosts an OpenRCT2 server.

+ATTENTION: UNTIL THIS MESSAGE HAS BEEN REMOVED, DO NOT USE THIS REPO.
+IT'S STILL (VERY) INCOMPLETE!

 Prerequisites:

 - Any (updated) Linux distro, although this repo is based on Ubuntu Xenial